← RETURN TO BLOG

 Building a good credit score in America takes time.
 It is absolutely achievable through diligent effort, but this is not ideal if you need access to certain financial products right away and have recently moved to the U.S.

-from countries like Mexico, India, Australia, and others into equivalent reports for U.S. lenders.
+credit reports from countries like Mexico, India, Australia, and others into equivalent reports for U.S. lenders.
 That allows you to use your international credit file to apply for U.S. loans, apartments, and more.
-Effectively, Nova Credit serves as an enabler
+Effectively, Nova Credit serves

 Credit is very important in America